j-taki/j-taki.github.io/essays/smart-questions.md

 ## The subject line
-> I can't install Visual Studio Code
+> "I can't install Visual Studio Code"

 Even though this subject explains the problem, it does not add any context to which specialists or community members might use to identify thought a thought provoking problem.

 Even for the tags, the only associated tag is "Visual Studio Code".
 Not even a mention to running Windows 10.

 ## Problem description
-> when I install VScode in Win10 I've got this alert.
-What's wrong with it?
+> "when I install VScode in Win10 I've got this alert.
+What's wrong with it?"

 > ![dumb-question](https://i.stack.imgur.com/CgHTT.png)
 Literally this person pasted this picture and expects the community to determine a solution.
 The one credit I will give this guy is that they threw in the operating system name.